Create a Personal Blog Site

 After some struggling, I decided to follow the wisdom of the crowd, use

-.
-The other reason I choose Jekyll
+Jekyll.
+The other reason I choose Jekyll is because of the hosting

 platform.